Of dishwashing & lacewings

 An adult lacewing

-One insect that shows up on late summer evenings is the green lacewing (Chrysoperia carnea).
-This insect’s wings, which are held like a roof over their bodies, are appropriately named because they are see-through with a delicate infrastructure of veins throughout.
-As a nymph, they are alligator shaped and nearly as ferocious when they devour aphids, caterpillers and mites, the likes of which enjoy eating your garden vegetables almost as much as you do.
-As adults lacewings eat nectar, pollen and aphid honeydew.
-The Minnesota Extension Service has a fact sheet about the green lacewing.
+One insect that shows up on late-summer evenings is the green lacewing (Chrysoperia carnea).
+This insect’s wings, which are held like a roof over their bodies, are see-through with a delicate infrastructure of veins visible throughout.